Who's Behind Listverse?

-One particularly glaring difference between real and fictional wars is ‘automatic fire’ in assault rifles.
+One particularly glaring difference between real and fictional wars is “automatic fire” in assault rifles.
 While military rifles do have a setting to turn the automatic, continuous burst mode on, almost no one uses it in real battles.
-Apart from bullets costing a lot of money to buy – a fact we’d come to in a bit – the distances in a real battle are simply too great for automatic fire to be any efficient.
+Apart from bullets costing a lot of money to buy—a fact we’ll come to in a bit—the distances in a real battle are simply too great for automatic fire to be efficient.
 That’s not to say that automatic fire isn’t used in real wars, though those guns are usually heavier and mounted on a bipod or tripod.

 7 You Can’t Fire A Rifle From The Hip

-The reason there are no walking machine guns is that machine guns are extremely heavy, and it’s almost impossible to walk with one, let alone shoot with it.
-Many movies do it with guns like AK-47, too.
-The dangers of shooting out of stance aside, the recoil would make it impossible to continue to hold and shoot it for an extended period of time.
-Moreover, shooting from the hip isn’t a part of any professional training schedule, and is something only seen in Hollywood.
+There are no walking machine guns because machine guns are extremely heavy, and it’s almost impossible to walk with one, let alone shoot with it.
+Many movies do it with guns like an AK-47 too.
+The dangers of shooting out of stance aside, the recoil would make it impossible to continue holding and shooting it for an extended period of time.
+Moreover, shooting from the hip isn’t a part of any professional training schedule and is something only seen in Hollywood.

-While slaughter is obviously a widespread – and crucial – part of any battle, it usually comes at the end, when the winning side is chasing the routed force.
-Battles – at least before mass slaughter became a part of all stages of war because of artillery and gunpowder – used to be won through attrition and strategy, and not trigger-happy fighters fighting to their last breath.
-Most battles of history involved calculatedly tiring out the enemy for hours with arrows or mobile units, fighting in isolated units at times, and moving in with full force only when there’s a definite advantage.
+While slaughter is obviously a widespread—and crucial—part of any battle, it usually comes at the end, when the winning side is chasing the routed force.
+Battles, at least before mass slaughter became a part of all stages of war because of artillery and gunpowder, used to be won through attrition and strategy and not trigger-happy fighters fighting to their last breath.
+Most battles of history involved calculatedly tiring out the enemy for hours with arrows or mobile units, fighting in isolated units at times, and moving in with full force only when there was a definite advantage.

 5 Infinite Ammo